NEWSLETTER

 At Wild Times Safaris, a journey through Bhutan becomes something deeper — a rare blend of mindful exploration, cultural connection, and quiet luxury.
 We pair you with expert guides who open doors into local life, from private monastery blessings to village walks where stories unfold naturally.
 Your days flow at an unhurried rhythm: sunrise meditation in the mountains, forest trails scented with pine, meals shared with Bhutanese hosts, and boutique lodges chosen for their warmth and soul.
 Every detail is thoughtfully crafted, not just to show you Bhutan, but to help you feel it — its serenity, its wisdom, and its gentle way of life.
 With Wild Times, Bhutan becomes more than a destination; it becomes a memory that lingers long after the journey ends.

-$ 3,973 Bhutan is a country where nature and spirit move as one — a kingdom of soaring Himalayan peaks, emerald valleys, and monasteries perched on cliffs wrapped in cloud.
-Here, happiness is a philosophy, the forests are protected, and time slows to the pace of prayer wheels and mountain winds. |
+Happiness is a philosophy, forests are protected, and time slows to the pace of prayer wheels and mountain winds.

 Bhutan may be small, but its diversity is extraordinary.
 Each valley and region has its own character, traditions, and landscapes — from dramatic cliffside monasteries and majestic dzongs to forested hiking trails, sacred temples, and quiet rural life.